As parents, we do so much to support our children in their happiness.

 When holding an expectation for your child, remember to keep it small and appropriate for your child.
 And when there is a good chunk of fear or anxiety, it's important to keep the expectation even smaller and move very slowly.
 In time, you will see your child’s confidence and resilience grow as you support them through life's little and big disappointments.

-From the Hand in Hand Toolbox
+More from the Hand in Hand Toolbox

 You can learn more about this way of setting limits in the book Listen: Five Simple Tools To Meet Your Everyday Parenting Challenges by Patty Wipfler and Tosha Schore.

 Find out why playful limits can be more effective than direct orders in Three Steps to Setting Limits

 Get a free download of this guide to setting limits without yelling, blaming or shame.

 Meet the teachers listening to kids and bringing Hand in Hand’s tools to classrooms

 Find out why your child feels so angry and how you can use connection to co-regulate.